danmarksmiljoeportal/lagvaelgeren/doc/datamodel/README.md

 ### DatasetCollection

 Represents a named collection of Datasets.
+A collection of datasets are datasets that are somehow related or datasets that should be seen together.

 | Name        | Type      | Nullable | Comment              |
 | ----------- | --------- | -------- | -------------------- |